zamfi/cca-programming-electronics-spring-2016/README.md

 2. Evaluating Code.
    - Code Tracing Exercise [PDF](code-tracing.pdf)
+   - Learning about Program Evaluation - [PDF of slides](program-evaluation.pdf)
    - Debugging with `println`!
      -  Practice One.
 What's the last value of `i` here?
 Calculate it manually, then confirm with a `println`.